 Scanning Electron Microscopy

-Scanning Electron Microscopy uses a focused electron beam to scan a solid sample from the millimeter to the nanometer range.
+Scanning Electron Microscopy (SEM) uses a focused electron beam to scan a solid sample from the millimeter to the nanometer range.
 Secondary electrons are generated in the sample and collected to create a map of the secondary emissions.
 Since the intensity of secondary emission is dependent on local morphology, the area map is a magnified image of the sample.
 Spatial resolution smaller than 1 nanometer is possible for our FE-SEM instruments.
 Backscattered electrons (BSE) and characteristic X-rays are also generated by the scanning beam and many instruments employ these signals for compositional analysis of the sample.

 SEM Image